T1A0R3S2H/changeRuk/README.md

 ## Overview

-**changeRuk** is a Chrome extension designed to enhance your YouTube viewing experience.
+**changeRuk** is a **Chrome extension** designed to enhance your YouTube viewing experience.
 It automatically pauses YouTube videos when you switch to a different browser tab and resumes playback as soon as you return.
-This ensures that you never miss a moment of your video content, providing a seamless and intuitive user experience.
+This ensures that you **never miss a moment of your youtube video content**, providing a seamless and intuitive user experience.

 ## Features